-In light of the fact that the high degree of complexity and estimates and assumptions give rise to an increased risk of accounting misstatements, we assessed the Company's processes and controls for recognising revenue as part of our audit.
-Our audit approach included testing of the controls and substantive audit procedures.
+Because the high degree of complexity and estimates and assumptions give rise to an increased risk of accounting misstatements, we assessed the Company's processes and controls for recognising revenue as part of our audit.

-- We assessed the relevant systems supporting the accounting of revenue, - Tested controls for IT-systems and procedures supporting revenue recognition; - Assessed the invoicing and measurement systems up to entries in the general ledger. - Analysed and tested customer contracts, invoices and receipts on a sample basis. - Analysed the revenue charging model against the regulatory guidelines on a sample basis.
+Our audit approach included testing of the controls and substantive audit procedures as below:

-Furthermore, we assessed the accounting effects of new business and price models.
-We read and analysed the disclosures made in the financial statements.
+- Assessed the relevant systems supporting the accounting of revenue; - Tested sample controls relating to the recognition of revenue: - Assessed the invoicing and measurement systems up to entries in the general ledger on a sample basis; - Analysed and tested customer contracts, invoices and receipts on a sample basis; - Conducted analytical procedures such as trend analysis, ratio analysis, and variance analysis on a sample basis; and - Analysed the revenue charging model against the regulatory guidelines on a sample basis. - We read and analysed the disclosures made in the financial statements.